-Parents may accompany their child if they are designated as a chaperone after a volunteer application has been processed (see visitors & guest section) and they have a valid fingerprint card on file.
+Parents may accompany their child if they are designated as a chaperone (see visitors & guest section).

 Chaperones will not be permitted to bring any children other than the ones scheduled to attend the field trip.
 This includes children in another grade from the same school, children from another school, infants or toddlers.
 Guests of the chaperone are also not permitted.